Brojan96/Python/Scripts/ideas.md

     - ask for user input at the appropiate time
     - display text according to the user input
     - find a story on the internet or ask leonie if she wants to write one.
+    - game contents:
+        - different abilities (spells (you will learn new abilities on levelup))
+        - pokemom like fighting system
+        - progression system: armor / weapons
+    - how does the player interact with the world?
+        - there is a world that the player can navigate
+        - world composition: overworld, underworld

 #